ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     onUndefinedPropertyValue: 'error' | 'ignore';
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
+//
 // @public
 export interface IJsonReferenceMap {
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-    getJsonObject(key: string, context?: IJsonContext): DetailedResult<JsonObject, JsonReferenceMapFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" getJsonObject(key: string, context?: IJsonContext): DetailedResult<JsonObject, JsonReferenceMapFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    getJsonValue(key: string, context?: IJsonContext): DetailedResult<JsonValue, JsonReferenceMapFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue" getJsonValue(key: string, context?: IJsonContext): DetailedResult<JsonValue, JsonReferenceMapFailureReason>;
     has(key: string): boolean;
     keyIsInRange(key: string): boolean;